wealthkernel/api-documentation-guides/docs/withdrawals/Basics.md

 stoplight-id: 8i75b7xiegufv
 ---

-# Requesting a Withdrawal from a Portfolio
+# Requesting a withdrawal from a portfolio

 The process of withdrawing from a portfolio involves multiple steps:

 1. Construct a Withdrawal Definition.
     - `type` is the type of withdrawal, `SpecifiedAmount` or `Full`.
     - `portfolioId` is the identifier of the portfolio to withdraw from.
     - `bankAccountId` is the identifier of the bank account the withdrawal will be going to.
 If `null` or not set, the party's latest bank account added to the system will be used.
     - `consideration` is the amount requested in the withdrawal.
     - `reference` is the expected reference that will accompany the withdrawal.
 Please see the [FAQs](docs/withdrawals/FAQs.md) for guidance on values to use.
 2. `POST` the definition to `/withdrawals`.
 3. WealthKernel perform the appropriate checks and then pay out the amount requested.
-5. Once completed, the withdrawal will move to a status of `Settled`, a transaction will be booked against the source portfolio which will be reflected in the balance.
+4. Once completed, the withdrawal will move to a status of `Settled`, a transaction will be booked against the source portfolio which will be reflected in the balance.

 ```mermaid
 sequenceDiagram